Euro backlash as FIFA refuses to expel Russia from football

 “FIFA will continue its ongoing dialogue with the IOC, UEFA and other sport organizations to determine any additional measures or sanctions," FIFA said in a statement, “including a potential exclusion from competitions, that shall be applied in the near future should the situation not be improving rapidly.”

 The decision adopts the Court of Arbitration for Sport ruling before the invasion of Ukraine, punishing Russia's cover-up of the investigation into state-sponsored doping.
-It meant the Russians had to compete at the last two Olympics as the ROC team.
+It meant the Russians had to compete at the last two Olympics as the ROC team — Russian Olympic Committee.
 FIFA had stalled implementing the ban on Russia competing under the country's name until a potential qualification the World Cup.

 The winner of the Russia-Poland playoff is due to host Sweden or the Czech Republic on March 29 to decide who advances to the Nov.
 21-Dec.
 18 World Cup in Qatar.